rwxrob/boostvm/README.md

 119340D890EDD11A0BA914804CEBBC68F9DF507C53035FFBA5DD577DF890C445
 ```

-For those who don't know what the is (yet) don't worry about it for now.
+For those who don't know what a checksum is (yet) don't worry about it for now.
 Eventually, you will be able to use this to validate that a time is the authentic original and not been tampered with in transit or put on a phishing server to hack you.

 ## Setup